PoCInnovation/Hexapod/README.md

-# DISCLAIMER : README IS NOT UP TO DATE AT ALL, DON'T REFER TO IT, I WILL UPDATE IT WHEN I'LL HAVE THE TIME
 # Hexapod

-See `DEMO` for quick use.
+## Quick use

+1. Plug in the battery

+2. Turn it on

-## Start the Hexapod
+3. connect to the Hexapod wifi (no password required)

+4. launch Client/gui.py

+5. once you're on the gui juste use the action buttons (sit, stand, walk...)

+## Pinout

+Connect :

+-  `VS2+` from the Hexapod to `VIN` on the ESP-32.
+-  `VS2-` from the Hexapod to `GND` on the ESP-32.

+-  `TX` from the Hexapod to `D2` on the ESP-32.
+- `RX` from the Hexapod to `D15` on the ESP-32.
-- Plug the battery to the robot.
+-  `G` from the Hexapod to `GND` on the ESP-32.

-## Connect the Hexapod

 #### Flash and power the ESP-32

 - Flash the arduino code from `./Arduino_Code` to the ESP-32.
-- Connect `VS2+` from the Hexapod to `VIN` on the ESP-32.
-- Connect `VS2-` from the Hexapod to `GND` on the ESP-32.

-#### Connect the Hexapod to the ESP-32
-- Connect `TX` from the Hexapod to `D2` on the ESP-32.
-- Connect `RX` from the Hexapod to `D15` on the ESP-32.
-- Connect `G` from the Hexapod to `GND` on the ESP-32.

-#### Connect to the Hexapod
-- Connect your computer to the wifi `hexapod_wifi`.

-# Control

-Control the robotic with Hexapod class in ./Python/movements/hexapod.py.<br />
-Create a class instance and use the class methods to move the engines.

-See `DEMO` for exemples.

-# Demo

-A demo can be found in `./Python/movements/demoMain.py`.

-It creates a class instance of Hexapod and HexapodDemo.

-HexapodDemo is a class from `./Python/movements/demoCode.py`<br />
-It contains wrapper for the Hexapod class, like `stand`, `sit`, `wait`, `wave` and `dab`

-The main connects to the Hexapod and tells it to stand, wave, dab, and sit.<br />
-After each actions, it stops the Hexapod and waits for a `SIGINT` from the terminal.

-## Launch Demo
-- Follow instructions from `Hexapod - Start the Hexapod`<br />
-/!\ The ESP-32 from PoC is already flashed!<br />
-`You only need to plug the wires, switch the battery lever and connect to wifi.`

-- Launch the `demoMain.py` script.

-- The Hexapod will stand, wave and dab.<br />
-Remember, the Hexapod waits for you to tell it when to stop an action.

-- The Hexapod will sit and the script will end.

-- The demo is done and ready for another use.
+  (we need to fix it, for now flash OLDARDUINOCODE.ino)

 # Notes

-- For any assistance, feel free to ask `lorenzo.rosmarino@epitech.eu` or `yohann.assouline@epitech.eu`
+For any assistance, feel free to ask to:

+- `lorenzo.rosmarino@epitech.eu`

+- `yohann.assouline@epitech.eu`

-- ### `/!\ Remember to charge the batteries`
+- ## /!\ Don't forget to charge the batteries